 Concerning the AGN component, we have already discussed how the templates currently implemented in \textsc{FSPS} lack in predicting power towards specific AGN spectral features, such as the broad-line region emission.
 SDSS \citep{Lyke2020} has helped to build a rather complete census of the quasars and AGN populating the Universe, while Stage IV surveys are either already greatly expanding this census (e.g. DESI, \citealt{Chaussidon2023}) or aiming at probing a whole new regime of lower luminosity objects \citep{Ivezic2017}.
-If we aim at forward-modelling the full galaxy population in these surveys it is therefore important to correctly reproduce the colours and spectral characteristics of the population of AGN, including the broad and narrow-line regions emission, the UV continuum and the $Ly \alpha$ line.
-In this regard, the use of the \cite{Temple2021} templates correctly reproduces the observed SDSS-UKIDSS-WIDE quasar colours in a wide range of redshifts and luminosities, as shown in \cite{Temple2021} and in Appendix~\ref{appendix:agn_comparison}, where we compare the AGN colours against SDSS DR16 quasars \citep{Lyke2020} and against AGN from the \textsc{FSPS} \cite{Nenkova2008,Nenkova2008b} templates.
+If we aim for a forward modelling of the full galaxy population in these surveys it is therefore important to correctly reproduce the colours and spectral characteristics of the population of AGN, including the broad and narrow-line regions emission, the UV continuum, and the $Ly \alpha$ line.
+In this regard, the use of the \cite{Temple2021} templates can correctly reproduce the observed SDSS-UKIDSS-WIDE quasar colours in a wide range of redshifts and luminosities, as shown in \cite{Temple2021}, and also, in Appendix~\ref{appendix:agn_comparison}, where we compare the AGN colours against SDSS DR16 quasars \citep{Lyke2020} and against AGN from the \textsc{FSPS} \cite{Nenkova2008,Nenkova2008b} templates.
 Furthermore, the use of DESI data \citep{Chaussidon2023}, with its expected sample of $\sim 3$ million quasars, will help in refining these templates further.

-To summarize, the main aim of this paper is to provide a sensitivity study to find which SED components need to be more carefully modelled and constrained than presently is the case in order to estimate redshift distributions at the required accuracy for Stage IV galaxy surveys.
-Although SPS-based models potentially allow for a complete and thorough description of the galaxy population, the stellar population components used to model galaxy SEDs must be carefully chosen, but most importantly must be constrained using existing or upcoming observations (e.g. \citealt{Davies2018,Driver2019,Costantin2019,Iovino2023,Hahn2023}).
-Any effort that aims at using SPS-based forward-modelling of galaxy surveys as a method to obtain precise redshift distributions for Stage IV cosmological parameters estimation cannot leave the required constraints on galaxy SEDs from observations out of consideration.
+To summarise, the main aim of this paper is to provide a sensitivity study to find which SED components need to be more carefully modelled and better constrained than presently in order to estimate redshift distributions at the required accuracy for Stage IV galaxy surveys.
+Although SPS-based models potentially allow for a complete and thorough description of the galaxy population, the stellar population components used to model galaxy SEDs must be carefully chosen; most importantly, these parameters must be constrained using existing or upcoming observations (e.g. \citealt{Davies2018,Driver2019,Costantin2019,Iovino2023,Hahn2023}).
+Any effort that aims at using SPS-based forward modelling of galaxy surveys as a method to obtain precise redshift distributions for Stage IV cosmological parameters estimation must also consider the required constraints on galaxy SEDs from observations.